404oops/poshy/readme.md

 <img title="Poshy" alt="Poshy" src="images/poshy.png" width="256" height="256">

+##IMPORTAINT!
+THIS IS THE PRERELEASE OF THE WINDOWS BUILD!
+BUGS MAY OCCUR!

 ## Poshy, The extensible shell
 Poshy is a shell similar to zsh, but written in python, so it'll have the a different functionality than zsh.
 It's independent of a config file, and since it's written in python, you'll have no problem mixing and matching your own Poshy-spins

 ## Usage
-Just install it and run the `start-poshy` file.
+Just install it and run the `start-poshy.bat` file.
 It's written in bash, so you'll know exactly what the code is

 ## AYP DOCUMENTATION
 AYP (All your plugins) are simple plugins that run before the shell does.
 There's not API you need to learn before making a plugin or program.